rag594/rag594.github.io/content/spring-transactional-annotation.md

 ### When doSomething is invoked(Indirect invoking method annotated with **@Transactional** within same bean)

 When **doSomething** is invoked, proxy does not get involved here as we invoke `createUser` it gets invoked from the same class and target object uses `this` to invoke `createUser`.
+In this case proxy object of `UserService` does not wrap the business logic with **TransactionInterceptor** and it does not start a transaction.

 ```java
  public void doSomething(String name, String email) {